ucsdsysnet/trufflehunter/README.md

 ```

 ## Dependencies
 We support Python 3 (3.5+).
 Additionally, you need to have `dig` (a command-line tool for querying the Domain Name System) installed in order to run our tool properly.
 We tested our tool with `dig` version `9.10.6` and `9.10.3` on Mac and Ubuntu respectively.
+Our support for `kdig` is known to be broken, so please use `dig` instead.

 ## Usage